kyilmaz2421/PnP/README.md

 Kaan

+I built the posting and booking mechanisms this meant designing the Users,Places,and Bookings tables in the database.
+I also built the css and html along with the php pages that went along with these (Eric did most of the Images section for these pages).
+I also did the Ajax calls for these pages as well as for viewingPage.php

+worked on the files:
+  some general.css
+  index.html
+  viewingPage.php
   book_place.php
   create_place.php
   book.php
   post.php
   postSuccess.php
   Databases: Places, Users, Booking